Mostafa-eskander/Coffetto/README.md

 Open index.html in your browser

 ## 📌 Future Improvements
--Add backend integration
+- Add backend integration
--Add shopping cart functionality
+- Add shopping cart functionality
--Add authentication system
+- Add authentication system
--Improve animations and interactions
+- Improve animations and interactions
--Convert to React version
+- Convert to React version

 #### ⭐ Support
 If you like this project, please give it a ⭐ on GitHub!